maria-kaki/AWS-DevOps-Cloud/AWS Cloud Technical Essentials/Second Week/Introduction to Amazon VPC.md

 In this video, you'll be learning how to create a VPC with Morgan's help.
 We'll both be conceptualizing and building a VPC throughout the next few videos.
 The idea of a VPC is similar to how you think of walls around a data center.
 In a data center, walls act as a boundary between the outside world and all of your infrastructure.
 A VPC in AWS acts the same way.
 It creates a boundary where your applications and resources are isolated from any outside movement, so nothing comes into the VPC and nothing comes out of the VPC without your explicit permission.
 # __
 ![[Pasted image 20230705154746.png]]
-When you create a VPC, you have to declare two specific settings; the region you're selecting, and the IP range for the VPC in the form of CIDR notation. (notification dings) For our VPC, we'll be locating it in the region where the rest of our infrastructure will be, the Oregon region. and our IP range will say is 10.1.0.0/16.
+When you create a VPC, you have to declare two specific settings; the region you're selecting, and the IP range for the VPC in the form of CIDR notation.
+For our VPC, we'll be locating it in the region where the rest of our infrastructure will be, the Oregon region. and our IP range will say is 10.1.0.0/16.
 # __
 Alright, so currently our VPC looks just like a box.
 Time to build the VPC. (swoosh effect) Okay, Morgan, let's build out a VPC for the Employee Directory app.
 I was hoping you could build us a VPC that matches this diagram.
 # __